UofCStatDeptConsult/uofcstatdeptconsult.github.io/index.md

 ### News and Announcements

 __We will be in business once the quarter begins.__ \\
-We are operating during the academice quarters.
+We are operating during the academic quarters.
 Consulting sessions can be booked starting Wednesday of the first week of the quarter.